harjoc/goodreads-group-books/README.md

 ## Installation
-List the books of a GoodReads group's members
+This lists the books of a GoodReads group's members.

 You will need to get a goodreads developer key, which you can get on goodreads.com.